klundeen/5300-Jackal/README.md

 $ valgrind --leak-check=full --suppressions=valgrind.supp ./sql5300 data
 ```
 Note that we've added suppression for the known issues with the Berkeley DB library <em>vis-à-vis</em> valgrind.

+## Handoff:
+- Milestone 3 should be completely off of Professor Lundeens' implementation.
+Operations like `create table ...`, `drop table ...` should have some safety check to ensure that specified table exist.
+- Milestone 4 should be fully working as well.
+Refer to the Valgrind report.